opengisch/QField-docs/documentation/how-to/gnss.en.md

 Vertical grid shift files have to be made available to QField by putting them into the QField app folder `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj`.

-!!! note
-    Since QField 2 the proj files needs to be stored in the app directory `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj` instead of the devices main directory `<drive>:/QField/proj`.

 Once the grid shift file is placed there, it is available in QField in the *Positioning settings* under *Vertical grid shift in use*.